y0llee/HoardAC/README.md

-# HoardAC ( 3 .
-21 )
+# HoardAC ( 4 .
+56 )
-Anti-Cheat system for the SA-MP.
+Anti-Cheat system for the CR-MP.
 Author: yollee

 To enable Anti-Cheat, configure it using as s and connect include.